RobiNN1/phpCacheAdmin/README.md

 ## Installation

-Unzip the archive and launch index.php in a web browser.
-No installation is required.
+Download the [latest release](https://github.com/RobiNN1/phpCacheAdmin/releases), unzip it into your web directory and open it in a browser.
+No database and no Composer required.

 If you use the defaults (e.g., Redis, Memcached servers), everything should work out of the box.
 To customize the configuration, do not edit `config.dist.php` directly, but copy it into `config.php`.
+Every option can also be set with [environment variables](#environment-variables) or an [.env file](#env-files).

 It can also be embedded in your own website when installed via Composer, see [example_embedded_version.php](example_embedded_version.php).

-## Updating

-Replace all files and delete the `/tmp/twig` folder (it contains compiled Twig templates).

 ## Common issues